slaeryan/slaeryan.github.io/posts/slae-assignment4-blogpost.md

 ## Creating a decoder NASM stub
 First, let's talk about what's a stub.
 A stub is basically a piece of code which is usually appended to the encoded shellcode to aid in decoding and execution of the encoded shellcode.

-In other words, we want to create a Linux/x86 assembly code into which our encoded shellcode from previous step is embedded and it will execute the shellcode after decoding it successfully.
+In other words, we want to create a Linux/x86 assembly code into which our encoded shellcode from the previous step is embedded and it will execute the shellcode after decoding it successfully.

 Here's the NASM source: